peter88213/novelibre-tools/README.md

 This will insert a "* * *" section divider, and apply the _Heading 4_ paragraph style.

-Before calling this command,
-make sure the cursor is on a blank line.

 This is useful for setting up a "work in progress" written with *Writer* to create a new *novelibre* project.

+**Note:** Before calling this command, make sure the cursor is on a blank line.

 ---